rajdee/redux-in-russian/docs/recipes/ImplementingUndoHistory.md

 }

 // This is also a reducer!
-const undoableTodos = undoable(todos);
+const undoableTodos = undoable(todos)

-import { createStore } from 'redux';
+import { createStore } from 'redux'
-const store = createStore(undoableTodos);
+const store = createStore(undoableTodos)

 store.dispatch({
   type: 'ADD_TODO',
   text: 'Use Redux'
-});
+})

 store.dispatch({
   type: 'ADD_TODO',
   text: 'Implement Undo'
-});
+})

 store.dispatch({
   type: 'UNDO'
-});
+})
 ```

 There is an important gotcha: you need to remember to append `.present` to the current state when you retrieve it.
 You may also check `.past.length` and `.future.length` to determine whether to enable or to disable the Undo and Redo buttons, respectively.

 You might have heard that Redux was influenced by [Elm Architecture](https://github.com/evancz/elm-architecture-tutorial/).
-It shouldn’t come as a surprise that this example is very similar to [elm-undo-redo package](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).
+It shouldn't come as a surprise that this example is very similar to [elm-undo-redo package](http://package.elm-lang.org/packages/TheSeamau5/elm-undo-redo/2.0.0).

 ## Using Redux Undo

-This was all very informative, but can’t we just drop a library and use it instead of implementing `undoable` ourselves?
+This was all very informative, but can't we just drop a library and use it instead of implementing `undoable` ourselves?
 Sure, we can!
 Meet [Redux Undo](https://github.com/omnidan/redux-undo), a library that provides simple Undo and Redo functionality for any part of your Redux tree.

-In this part of the recipe, you will learn how to make the [Todo List example](http://rackt.github.io/redux/docs/basics/ExampleTodoList.html) undoable.
-You can find the full source of this recipe in the [`todos-with-undo` example that comes with Redux](https://github.com/rackt/redux/tree/master/examples/todos-with-undo).
+In this part of the recipe, you will learn how to make the [Todo List example](http://redux.js.org/docs/basics/ExampleTodoList.html) undoable.
+You can find the full source of this recipe in the [`todos-with-undo` example that comes with Redux](https://github.com/reactjs/redux/tree/master/examples/todos-with-undo).

 ### Installation